 I can be bit of a detective when assessing funding applications to ensure that the money agreed to fund projects is correctly allocated, I try had to ensure the money we have is used wisely and correctly for the benefit of underprivileged children in Bradford.

 I took early retirement in Feb 17 after working in Primary School for 23 years.
-I have 2 grown up children and 2 grandchildren with another on the way.
+I have 2 grown up children and 3 grandchildren.

 I joined Cinderella Club in February 2017.
 Bradford Cinderella Club is a marvellous charity and I am very proud to be part of it.
-I have taken a lead role within the charity, my key rolls are to liaise with schools and other partners regarding Cards For Care.
+I have taken a lead roll within the charity to liaise with schools and other partners regarding Cards For Care.